Insurance: Insurance premium

 Insurance companies earn investment profits on "float".
 Float, or available reserve, is the amount of money on hand at any given moment that an insurer has collected in insurance premiums but has not paid out in claims.
 Insurers start investing insurance premiums as soon as they are collected and continue to earn interest or other income on them until claims are paid out.
 The Association of British Insurers (grouping together 400 insurance companies and 94% of UK insurance services) has almost 20% of the investments in the London Stock Exchange.
 In 2007, U.S. industry profits from float totaled $58 billion.
 In a 2009 letter to investors, Warren Buffett wrote, "we were paid $2.8 billion to hold our float in 2008".

 In the United States, the underwriting loss of property and casualty insurance companies was $142.3 billion in the five years ending 2003.
 But overall profit for the same period was $68.4 billion, as the result of float.
 Some insurance-industry insiders, most notably Hank Greenberg, do not believe that it is possible to sustain a profit from float forever without an underwriting profit as well, but this opinion is not universally held.
 Reliance on float for profit has led some industry experts to call insurance companies "investment companies that raise the money for their investments by selling insurance".

-Naturally, the float method is difficult to carry out in an economically depressed period.
-Bear markets do cause insurers to shift away from investments and to toughen up their underwriting standards, so a poor economy generally means high insurance-premiums.
+Naturally, the float method is difficult to carry out in an economically depressed period generally causing insurers to shift away from investments and to toughen up their underwriting standards, so a poor economy generally means high insurance-premiums.
 This tendency to swing between profitable and unprofitable periods over time is commonly known as the underwriting, or insurance, cycle.